hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update 'get downloaded file name' procedure to check for any documents that don't match the correct format in order to avoid renaming the wrong documents
 - [ ] Add 'multiple_documents' logic
 - [ ] Add 'start_time' as an optional argument for document found depending on download state
+- [ ] Create create option in 'handle_search_results' to account for 'else'

 ### Testing Script To Do